trilioData/kubernetes-ingress/docs-web/intro/how-nginx-ingress-controller-works.md

 13. (File I/O) The *NGINX master* sends logs to its *stdout* and *stderr*, which are collected by the container runtime.
 14. (File I/O) The *NGINX master* reads the *TLS cert and keys* referenced in the configuration when it starts or reloads.
 15. (File I/O) The *NGINX master* reads *configuration files* when it starts or during a reload.
+16. (Signal) The *NGINX master* controls the [lifecycle of *NGINX workers*](https://nginx.org/en/docs/control.html#reconfiguration) it creates workers with the new configuration and shutdowns workers with the old configuration.
-16. (File I/O) An *NGINX worker* writes logs to its *stdout* and *stderr*, which are collected by the container runtime.
+17. (File I/O) An *NGINX worker* writes logs to its *stdout* and *stderr*, which are collected by the container runtime.
-17. (UDP) An *NGINX worker* sends the HTTP upstream server response latency logs via the Syslog protocol over the UNIX socket `/var/lib/nginx/nginx-syslog.sock` to the *IC*.
+18. (UDP) An *NGINX worker* sends the HTTP upstream server response latency logs via the Syslog protocol over the UNIX socket `/var/lib/nginx/nginx-syslog.sock` to the *IC*.
 In turn, the *IC* analyzes and transforms the logs into Prometheus metrics.
-18. (HTTP,HTTPS,TCP,UDP) A *client* sends traffic to and receives traffic from any of the *NGINX workers* on ports 80 and 443 and any additional ports exposed by the [GlobalConfiguration resource](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource).
+19. (HTTP,HTTPS,TCP,UDP) A *client* sends traffic to and receives traffic from any of the *NGINX workers* on ports 80 and 443 and any additional ports exposed by the [GlobalConfiguration resource](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource).
-19. (HTTP,HTTPS,TCP,UDP) An *NGINX worker* sends traffic to and receives traffic from the *backends*.
+20. (HTTP,HTTPS,TCP,UDP) An *NGINX worker* sends traffic to and receives traffic from the *backends*.
-20. (HTTP) *Admin* can connect to the [NGINX stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status) using port 8080 via an *NGINX worker*. **Note**: By default, NGINX only allows connections from `127.0.0.1`.
+21. (HTTP) *Admin* can connect to the [NGINX stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status) using port 8080 via an *NGINX worker*. **Note**: By default, NGINX only allows connections from `127.0.0.1`.

 ### Differences for NGINX Plus